rehan-akmal/sasjs-cli/README.md

 - `create`: creates the folders and files required for SAS development.
 You can use this command in two ways:
   1. `sasjs create folderName` - which creates a new folder with the name specified.
   2. `sasjs create` - which creates the files and folder in the current working directory.
-Please note that this directory must be an existing NPM project with a `package.json` file.
+If this directory is an existing NPM project with a `package.json` file, this command adds `macrocore` to the list of dependencies in that file.
+Else, it will initialise a new NPM project and then install `macrocore`.
 - `build`: loads dependencies and builds services for SAS.
 - `help`: displays help text.
 - `version`: displays the currently installed version of SASjs CLI.